Primary Care Addiction Medicine Fellowship

 - A wide range of community-based primary care, case management, sobering, respite, chronic pain, and addiction pharmacotherapy programs sponsored by the San Francisco Department of Public Health

-- Local, non-profit community organizations that provide integrated primary medical care and mental health services, as well as detoxification, residential and outpatient addiction treatment to low-income, uninsured and under-insured, and marginalized people in San Francisco.
+- Local, non-profit community organizations that provide integrated primary medical care and mental health services, withdrawal management, residential and outpatient addiction treatment to low-income, uninsured and under-insured, and marginalized people in San Francisco.

 Applicants currently must be board certified or board eligible in Internal Medicine or Family Medicine.
 Additionally, applicants must be graduates of, or in the final year of an ACGME accredited clinical residency program.
-Applications are reviewed on a “rolling basis” prior to the start of the fellowship, which typically begins July 1st.
 A full California medical license is required before starting the fellowship.
-Possession of a DEA physician waiver or X-license for buprenorphine prescribing is highly encouraged.
+Possession of a DATA 2000 physician waiver is highly encouraged.

 How to Apply